San Francisco Itinerary: 3 Days with Kids

 When we first moved to the Bay Area, we lived in San Francisco for a couple of months in temporary housing.
 We knew it wouldn’t work long-term due to commute times, so we determined to make the most of our time there by exploring as much as possible.
 While we no longer live in the city, we still love heading in to re-explore our favorite haunts every chance we get.
 Based on that, we put together our perfect San Francisco itinerary with kids – one that adults will love, too!

 Whenever visiting a new place, I like finding a few local and off-the-beaten-path favorites.
 This San Francisco itinerary is a perfect mix of classic and famous favorite things to do in San Francisco with kids, with a few hidden gems mixed in.
-Whether you’re coming to San Francisco sooner or later, I hope you enjoy
+Whether you’re coming to San Francisco sooner or later, I hope you enjoy!

 San Francisco has a number of interesting and distinct neighborhoods.
-For a shorter visit, I recommend staying somewhere relatively close to some main attractions that allows a decent bit of of walkability.
-Some great neighborhoods are the Marina, Nob Hill, or parts of North Beach.
+For a shorter visit, I recommend staying somewhere relatively close to some main attractions that allows a decent bit of walkability.
+If you are renting a car for the duration of your trip, consider staying in a more residential and less touristy area of the city.

 Wherever you stay, try to learn a bit about the neighborhood in advance.
 You and your kids will love seeing some familiar sites once you arrive!

-It’s rarely cool enough to need base layers in San Francisco.
-Instead, I recommend a lightweight underlayer in the event it gets warm enough to head down to the beach.
+San Francisco weather is notoriously fickle.
+Summer, oddly, tends to be particularly chilly, with lots of fog setting in and cool ocean breezes passing through.
+Spring and fall tend to have some warmer days, but even they can turn chilly quickly and especially in the evening.
+Be sure to dress in layers each day.
+I recommend a lightweight underlayer in the event it gets warm enough to head down to the beach.
 Throw on a sweater on top of that, as well as some sort of wind-resistant outer layer.
 This will be especially useful if you head out near or on the water.
 Add a pair of pants and some good walking shoes and you’re set for pretty much your whole trip.

 San Francisco enjoys a pretty casual culture.
 So even if you head out to a slightly nicer dinner or theater performance, you’ll most likely be fine in your normal day clothes.